AkshayKhandarkar/reactjs-file-viewer/Readme.md

 - PDF Viewer
 - DOCX Viewer
 - Image Viewer
+- Video Viewer
 - File Display
 - React Component
 - File Handling

 ## Acknowledgements

-Special thanks to all the contributors and the open-source community for their support.
+Special thanks to all contributors and the open-source community for their support.

 ## Support

-If you have any questions or need support, feel free to contact the author at [your-email@example.com](mailto:your-email@example.com).
+If you need assistance, feel free to contact the author at [your-email@example.com](mailto:your-email@example.com).

 ## Changelog